SPICExLAB/spice-lab.org/README.md

    npm -v

 3. **Install dependencies:**
    Ensure you have Node.js and npm installed.
-Then run one of the following:
+Then run one of the following(the first one might now work as expected, I will fix later):

    ```bash
    npm install